Robertinho (footballer, born 1960)

-Roberto Oliveira Gonçalves do Carmo (born 22 June 1960), known as Robertinho, is a Brazilian football manager and former player who manages Simba.
+Roberto Oliveira Gonçalves do Carmo (born 22 June 1960), known as Robertinho, is a Brazilian football coach and former player who is the manager of Saudi Arabian club Jeddah.
 As a player, Robertinho played at both professional and international levels as a striker.

 Career

 Born in Rio de Janeiro, Robertinho played club football in Brazil, Portugal and Switzerland for Fluminense, Flamengo, Palmeiras, Internacional, Sport Recife, Atlético Mineiro, Nacional and Grössembacher.

 He earned one international cap for Brazil on 25 September 1980, against Paraguay.

 Robertinho became manager of Tunisian club Stade Tunisien for the second time in September 2007; he had previously coached Brazilian clubs Americano and Fluminense.

+In 2021 Robertinho's contract with Gor Mahia in Kenya was terminated as it was determined that he did not hold the required qualifications to coach at the top level in Africa by CAF.

-After time in Uganda with Vipers, in January he became manager of Tanzanian club Simba.
+After time in Uganda with Vipers, in January 2023 he became manager of Tanzanian club Simba.
+He was sacked in November 2023.

+After managing Rayon Sports, on 13 August 2025 Robertinho was appointed as manager of Saudi First Division League club Jeddah.